Nephrotic syndrome, idiopathic

 - in some cases, a conversion enzyme inhibitor or an antagonist of the angiotensin 2 receptors can be added to decrease proteinuria, especially if high arterial blood pressure is present.

-- sometimes, albumin infusion; diuretics with caution (can worsen the hypovolemia).
+- sometimes, IV albumin administration; diuretics with caution (can worsen the hypovolemia).

 - infections due to decreased IgG levels: notably, spontaneous bacterial peritonitis (Str. pneumoniae), pneumonia (Str. pneumoniae, H. influenzae, St. aureus...)